 Students who are denied eligibility for an accommodation or who are dissatisfied with the accommodation decision may request that the Chief Academic Officer review the decision by filing an appeal.
 Appeal requests must be submitted within 5 days of the date of the decision letter.
 The Chief Academic Officer will review the student’s request and supporting documentation, and may meet with the student.
 The Chief Academic Officer will make a decision within 10 days of receipt of the appeal.

-If the student’s concern remains unresolved and/or the student believes he or she is being denied equal access in the form of appropriate accommodations or has otherwise been discriminated against, the student may file a grievance using Quantic's Student Grievance and Abuse policy, available here.
+If the student’s concern remains unresolved and/or the student believes he or she is being denied equal access in the form of appropriate accommodations or has otherwise been discriminated against, the student may file a grievance using Quantic's Student Grievance and Complaint policy, available here.